Overview

 Unfortunately, at least 1 in 6 children in Australia live in poverty and 1 in 3 experience deprivation due to financial hardship, missing out on:

-• Proper nutrition
+• proper nutrition

-• Housing stability
+• housing stability

-• Supportive personal relationships.
+• supportive personal relationships.

 Poverty can harm children’s future health, learning, economic productivity and participation in society.
 Without help, poverty can persist across generations.
-Our collaborative, service systems approach to reducing poverty and inequity aims to help our whole society be healthier and wealthier.

 Our impact and achievements